Oral Surgery – Temple, TX

 Oral pathology is the study of diseases of the oral and maxillofacial structures, including bones, soft tissue, and teeth.
 An oral exam is routinely performed by the dentist during the course of an exam and regular check-ups to check for abnormalities.
 The most prominent issue associated with this field is oral cancer, but there are also many other common pathologic problems.

-Also known as Benign Migratory Glossitis or Erythema Migrans, is a condition where the tongue is missing papillae (small bumps) in different areas, and a map-like appearance can develop.
-This condition is usually seen as red, well defined areas on or around the sides of the tongue.
+Also known as Benign Migratory Glossitis or Erythema Migrans, geographic tongue is a condition where the tongue is missing papillae (small bumps) in different areas, and a map-like appearance can develop.
+This condition is usually seen as red, well-defined areas on or around the sides of the tongue.
 The red patches (which can look like an unsightly rash) may come and go from hours to months at a time and cause increased sensitivity to certain substances.

 Median Palatal Cyst